ampproject/amphtml/extensions/amp-video/amp-video.md

 Required if a `track` resource is hosted on a different origin than the document.

+##### disableremoteplayback

+Determines whether the media element is allowed to have a remote playback UI such as Chromecast or AirPlay.

 ##### muted (deprecated)

 The `muted` attribute is deprecated and no longer has any effect.
 The `autoplay` attribute automatically controls the mute behavior.